jorsn/jorsn-gentoo-musl/README.md

 package maintainers.
 Use at Your own risk – i cannot test ebuilds against all use flag combinations or architectures.

+**DEPRECATION WARNING (2019-05-04): *As I have switched from Gentoo to NixOS, this is no longer maintained, and won't probably be in the near future.***

 Installation
 -------------